 Strong preference will be given to applicants who are eligible to obtain full licensure in the state of Colorado at the end of the PGYI year in training.
 The Colorado Board of Medical Examiners requires one year of postgraduate US education for US and Canadian graduates and requires three years postgraduate US education for international graduates before licensure may be granted.
 If you have questions regarding Colorado licensure, contact the Board of Medical Examiners.

-- Applications are reviewed by mid-September.
-Applications received after September 15 will only be reviewed if a second round of application review is necessary.
-Applications received after September 30 will not be reviewed.
+- Applications are reviewed by mid-October.
+Applications received after October 15 will only be reviewed if a second round of application review is necessary.

 - Interviews are scheduled late October through early January